mlandis/phyddle/docs/source/configuration.rst

     This section describes how to configure settings for a phyddle analysis.
     Visit :ref:`Pipeline` to learn more about how settings determine the behavior of a phyddle analysis.
+Visit :ref:`Glossary` to learn more about how phyddle defines different terms.

 There are two ways to configure the settings of a phyddle analysis: through a :ref:`config file <config_file>` or the :ref:`command line <config_cli>`.